juan-carlos-trimino/Docker-Images/Docker.md

 # Containers
 ## Notes
+1. From the Docker Desktop menu, select which daemon (Linux or Windows) the Docker CLI uses.
+Select **Switch to Windows containers...** to use Windows containers, or select **Switch to Linux containers...** to use Linux containers (the default).
-1. Windows 10–1809 ("October 2018 Update") + Docker engine 18.09.1 + the Windows 1809 base images from Dockerhub are the first combination that allows to run **real** Windows containers on Windows 10, without hyperv virtualization.
+2. Windows 10–1809 ("October 2018 Update") + Docker engine 18.09.1 + the Windows 1809 base images from Dockerhub are the first combination that allows to run **real** Windows containers on Windows 10, without hyperv virtualization.
    **https://docs.microsoft.com/en-us/virtualization/windowscontainers/deploy-containers/version-compatibility**

    Select a Windows base image from Dockerhub that **matches** the kernel of your host's Windows version.
 For Windows 10–1809, that's the :1809 version/tag of nanoserver, servercore and windows (or any higher-level image, that builds up on one of these).